petterh/textedit/docs/Chapter-14-File-Management.md

 ## The Preview Window

 Showing the preview window in the dialog of Figure 20 is simplicity itself.
-I set the lpTemplateName member of OPENFILENAME to IDD{"_"}PREVIEW{"_"}CHILD and the hInstance member to TextEdit’s module handle, and voila!
+I set the lpTemplateName member of OPENFILENAME to IDD_PREVIEW_CHILD and the hInstance member to TextEdit’s module handle, and voila!
 I have a preview window.

 Looks aren’t everything, though.
 A preview window without a preview is useless; the preview window needs to know what is happening elsewhere in the dialog.

 To begin with, I customize the behavior of the dialog by pointing lpfnHook to openFileHookProc.
-This lets the common dialog send WM{"_"}NOTIFY messages to notify TextEdit of various happenings, with codes such as CDN{"_"}INITDONE, CDN{"_"}FILEOK, CDN{"_"}SELCHANGE, CDN{"_"}FOLDERCHANGE and CDN{"_"}TYPECHANGE.
+This lets the common dialog send WM_NOTIFY messages to notify TextEdit of various happenings, with codes such as CDN_INITDONE, CDN_FILEOK, CDN_SELCHANGE, CDN_FOLDERCHANGE and CDN_TYPECHANGE.
 The latter three indicate that the selected file may have changed; they result in a call to the updatePreview function.
 (Not directly, mind you; I start a timer that, when it fires, calls updatePreview.
 This is to avoid repeated updates of the preview window when the user is using the arrow keys to zoom through a list of files.)

-To get the currently selected file, the updatePreview function sends a CDM{"_"}GETFILEPATH message to the Open dialog.
+To get the currently selected file, the updatePreview function sends a CDM_GETFILEPATH message to the Open dialog.
 If the file is a link, this message returns the unresolved link name rather than the file the link references, so updatePreview must call resolveName.
-If I have a valid file name at this point, I display the head of the file and update the little icon in the upper right corner; if not, the variable s{"_"}bValid is set to false.
-This variable is checked in the WM{"_"}CTLCOLORSTATIC handler, so that the preview window gets a gray background when the file name is invalid.
+If I have a valid file name at this point, I display the head of the file and update the little icon in the upper right corner; if not, the variable s_bValid is set to false.
+This variable is checked in the WM_CTLCOLORSTATIC handler, so that the preview window gets a gray background when the file name is invalid.

 One thing is missing from this picture: The hook function is notified only when the file name changes as a result of selection in the list of files; it is not notified when the file name changes as a result of typing in the file name field.
-To catch those EN{"_*"} notifications, it is necessary to subclass the Open dialog itself.
+To catch those EN`_*` notifications, it is necessary to subclass the Open dialog itself.

 It is possible that the hook function was meant to be a sufficient vehicle for customizing the dialog’s behavior.
 It doesn’t quite make the grade.